alder-tree/BrokenWisdoms/2-Opposing-views.md

 >
 > He also wrote how he was held down and choked, on pavement outside, after being tackled, on the hard rough pavement, by the university-hospital police officers, when he tried to make a run for it.
 "I tried to escape and they held me down and choked me.
 I got to the driveway [...]"
 Analogously, my next hospitalization also involved combative resistance to hospitalization, following a multi-year benzo-induced torture-fest, where I was also physically coerced by the police, for having a quiet, spiritually-guided breakdown in the grass of my apartment complex.
 >
-> Jeremiah is a hobbit, a fellow hobbit.
-He looks like the Cowardly Lion from Wizard of Oz, but he neither thinks he’s cowardly — his spirit animal is a lion — nor is.
+> He looks like the Cowardly Lion from Wizard of Oz, but he neither thinks he’s cowardly — his spirit animal is a lion — nor is.
 Jeremiah is brave.
-I look like Gollum, but I'm not.
+Jeremiah is a hobbit, a fellow hobbit.

 ### My trauma